-They were warned of a possible bacteria contamination in their stoned fruits and rather than send out blanket communications to all that had shopped their, they were able to individually contact everyone by phone who had purchased those specific items within the affected time frame, they then also followed this up with a personalised letter.
+They were warned of a possible bacteria contamination in their stoned fruits and rather than send out blanket communications to all that had shopped there, they were able to individually contact everyone by phone who had purchased those specific items within the affected time frame, they then also followed this up with a personalised letter.

 Not only did this prevent their customers from potentially becoming very poorly, but it also helped to improve their customer loyalty and avoid any possible bad press.